 How can I get more involved?

 Share this information with other members in your department/lab and encourage them to check that their addresses are up to date!
 Closer to the election, our Organizing Committees will also be contacting members to encourage everyone to get their ballots in.
 To get looped in with GOTV efforts, please reach out to email@example.com.
+Note that no union or employer resources — including union organizing lists, email listservs, meeting time, etc — are permitted to be used to campaign for any candidate.

 Where can I find more information?